Title 37: Patents, Trademarks, and Copyrights

 (c) Limited purpose addresses.
 The following addresses may be used only in the special, limited circumstances given for a particular U.S. Copyright Office service:

-(4) Reconsiderations of Refusals To Register and Requests for Cancellation.
-First and second requests for reconsideration of refusal to register a copyright, mask work, or vessel hull claim, and requests to cancel registered works should be addressed to: U.S. Copyright Office, RAC Division, P.O.
+(3) Reconsiderations of Refusals To Register and Requests for Cancellation.
+First and second requests for reconsideration of refusal to register a copyright, mask work, or vessel design claim, and requests to cancel registered works should be addressed to: U.S. Copyright Office, RAC Division, P.O.
 Box 71380, Washington, DC 20024-1380.

-(5) Searches and Copies of Records or Deposits.
-Requests for searches of registrations and recordations in the completed catalogs, indexes, and/or other records of the U.S. Copyright Office as well as requests for copies of records or deposits for use in litigation or other authorized purposes should be addressed to: U.S. Copyright Office, Records Research and Certification, P.O.
+(4) Searches and Copies of Records or Deposits.
+Requests for searches of registrations and recordations in the completed catalogs, indexes, and/or other records of the U.S. Copyright Office as well as requests for copies of records or deposits for use in litigation or other authorized purposes should be addressed to: U.S. Copyright Office, Records Research and Certification Section, P.O.
 Box 70400, Washington, DC 20559-0400.

-(7) Copyright Acquisitions.
-Deposit copies submitted under Section 407 of the Copyright Act should be addressed to: Library of Congress, U.S. Copyright Office, Attn: 407 Deposits, 101 Independence Avenue SE., Washington, DC 20559.
-Serial publishers submitting their required complimentary subscriptions to comply with group registration requirements should address these subscriptions to the Library of Congress, Group Periodicals Registration, 101 Independence Ave.
-SE., Washington, DC 20540-4161.
+(6) Copyright Acquisitions.
+Deposit copies submitted under section 407 of the Copyright Act should be addressed to: Library of Congress, U.S. Copyright Office, Attn: 407 Deposits, 101 Independence Avenue SE., Washington, DC 20559.
+Serial publishers submitting their required complimentary subscriptions to comply with group registration requirements should address these subscriptions to the Library of Congress, Group Periodicals Registration, 101 Independence Avenue SE., Washington, DC 20540-4161.